- Finding Articles on Topics in Education

 - Check the list of abbreviations in the front of the volume to get the full journal title.

-- Check the library's blue periodicals binder or online catalog to see if the library has that journal and date.
+- Check the library's blue periodicals binder or the library search to see if the library has that journal and date.

 - Find the journal shelved alphabetically by title in the Periodicals collection